gautam1168/khadiya/content/posts/rollup-vue-3.md

     And add the following configuration to this file
     ```js
       import alias from 'rollup-plugin-alias';
-      import commonjs from 'rollup-plugin-commonjs'
+      import commonjs from 'rollup-plugin-commonjs';
-      import VuePlugin from 'rollup-plugin-vue'
+      import VuePlugin from 'rollup-plugin-vue';
+      import css from 'rollup-plugin-css-only';

       export default {
         input: "src/index.ts",